Skip to content

 filter()

-Filter rows across all pages by an async predicate.
+Filter rows in the configured scan range by an async predicate.
 Returns a SmartRowArray.
 Execution is sequential by default.
+Increase maxPages to filter beyond the first page.
 Call bringIntoView() on each row if you need to interact after pagination.

 Signature